AnaSantos05/ICG-Vivarium/README.md

 # Requirements

 Requirements, ordered by priority:

 - A big world with a Minimap on UI.
 (F)

-- ​ The main character - a fox.
+- The main character - a fox.
 A few NPCs as quest givers (min 1).
 And a minimum of 2 bosses.
 (F)
 - Quest giving/accepting/completion system.
 (F)
 - Fight system and animations.
 (F)

-- ​ Inventory system.
+- Inventory system.
 (F)

-- ​ Day and night system.
+- The game has to be optimized to be able to run on a different variety of computers.
+(NF)
+- A functional tutorial at the beginning of the game.
 (F)
+- Day and night system.
+(F)

-- ​ Ambient music, combat music and SFX.
+- Ambient music, combat music and SFX.
 (NF)
 - Mini animated story to give context of the game, in the beginning of it.
 (NF)

 F - Functional Requirements, NF - Non-Functional Requirements